vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:function:: get_output([index = 0])

    Get a previously set output node.
 Throws an error if the index hasn't been set.
-Will return an AlphaOutputNode when *alpha* was passed to *VideoNode.set_output*.
+Will return an AlphaOutputTuple when *alpha* was passed to *VideoNode.set_output*.

 .. py:function:: clear_output([index = 0])